sjbylo/example-bash-operator/README.md

 ### Testing the Operator, step by step

+Be sure to run the above "stopall" script before you begin here.

 To set up the Operator, cluster-admin permissions are needed.
 If you want to use the Operator as a normal user, also see below.

 With cluster-admin permissions, create the Custom Resource Definition (CRD) and the role/role binding, to allow the Operator to access the Kubernetes API: